Home

 …a range of trauma-based interventions, primarily Eye Movement Desensitisation and Reprocessing (EMDR) Therapy, to help people of all ages cope with and recover from the impact of traumatic, distressing, and disturbing events, however large or small, and whenever they occurred.
 Therapy can be specially adapted to suit the needs of those experiencing dissociation, including complex dissociation such as dissociative identity disorder/response (DID/DIR), and those who are neurodiverse – especially those who are autistic – but including any form of neurodiversity.

-Clare is an EMDR Therapist (EMDR Europe levels 1, 2, 3 and 4 & EMDR Europe EMDR with Children and Adolescents levels I and II), as well as a master’s degree (MSc) in Eye Movement Desensitisation and Reprocessing (EMDR) Therapy.
+Clare is an EMDR Europe accredited consultant (EMDR Europe: levels 1, 2, 3 and 4; EMDR with Children and Adolescents levels I and II), with a master’s degree (MSc) in Eye Movement Desensitisation and Reprocessing (EMDR) Therapy.
+She works with clients of all ages in person and online in the UK, and online in Ireland.

 Clare is a former Associate Specialist Psychiatrist who was based in the Worcestershire Child and Adolescent Mental Health Service (CAMHS) for 14 years.
-As a psychiatrist, her area of particular interest was in the assessment and mental health of children and young people who experienced the world differently, often due to autism, ADHD, sensory processing differences, or tics.
-She has now retired from clinical medicine and is no longer working as a doctor but brings her knowledge and skills to her EMDR therapy practice.
+Her specialism was in the assessment and mental health of children and young people who experienced the world differently, often due to autism, ADHD, tics, sensory processing differences, language or learning difficulties.
+Having retired from psychiatry and no longer working as a doctor, she brings her knowledge and skills to her EMDR therapy practice.

-Having lectured part-time at the University of Worcester on a range of topics relating to child and adolescent mental health, trauma, neurodiversity, and EMDR therapy for many years, Clare now concentrates her teaching on supporting EMDR therapists in training, and teaching about the use of EMDR therapy with dissociative and neurodiverse people of all ages.
+Clare lectured at the University of Worcester on a range of topics relating to mental health including trauma, human development, neurodiversity, and EMDR therapy for many years.
+She now concentrates her teaching on supporting EMDR therapists to whom she offers consultation/ supervision, and teaching about the use of EMDR therapy with dissociative and neurodiverse people of all ages.

 Thinking Space

-Green Gates, Scots Lane, Astley Burf, Stourport-on-Severn, Worcestershire DY13 0SD
+Green Gates, Scots Lane, Astley Burf, Stourport-on-Severn, Worcestershire, UK.
+DY13 0SD

 © Thinking Space – All rights reserved